-CHARTER SCHOOLS are public schools in which state and local tax dollars are the primary funding sources.
+CHARTER schools are public schools in which state and local tax dollars are the primary funding sources.
 They have open enrollment.
 They cannot discriminate in admissions, associate with any religion or religious group, or charge-tuition.
-Charter schools are regulated differently than DISTRICT schools, but are held accountable by the NC Department of Public Instruction and the State assessment and accountability system.
-Both DISTRICT and CHARTER schools are publicly funded education choices.
+Charter schools are regulated differently than GOVERNMENT-RUN schools, but are held accountable by the NC Department of Public Instruction and the State assessment and accountability system.
+Both the GOVERNMENT-RUN DISTRICT and CHARTER schools are publicly funded education choices.

 The Disabilities Grant Program is a program for eligible students with disabilities in Kindergarten through 12th grade to provide an option for parents to pay tuition, fees, and some other expenses at a participating school or homeschool.

 The 2019-20 new student application for the Disabilities Grant Program opens February 1, 2019.
 Applications received through the priority deadline of March 15 are not considered on a first-come, first-served basis.
-New student awards will be offered to eligible students selected by lottery according to the new student priorities; see the Program Overview.
-Students on applications received by March 15 will be entered in the lottery.
-The application will close June 1, 2019.
+New student awards will be offered to eligible students selected by lottery according to the new student priorities.
+Students applications received by March 15 will be entered in the lottery.
+The application will close June 1.